 Being able to speak is something that most people take for granted, but for those living with conditions such as locked in syndrome, cerebral palsy, strokes, autism, Rett syndrome, Angelman syndrome or motor neurone disease, speech can be significantly impaired.

-Examples of assistive technologies that can make communication possible
+Examples of assistive technologies that make communication possible:

 Examples of Assistive Augmentation Communication (AAC) Software

 Proloquo2Go is an application for iPad, iPhone and iPod touch devices that provide a “voice” for people with no speech or who have difficulty speaking.

 Professionals have found Proloquo2Go to be a proven, cost-effective communication solution with extreme ease of customization and use for children and adults who have no speech or who have difficulty speaking as a result of conditions that they were born with (eg cerebral palsy, autism, apraxia, angelman syndrome, developmental disabilities) or conditions that came later in life (eg ALS, stroke, traumatic brain injury), but have the physical capability to access the device.
 The key is to provide them with a mechanism to “speak” for themselves.

 GoTalk Now is a customizable tool for iPads that can be used with children as young as 5 who have difficulty speaking.
 It gives non-verbal people a voice, enabling them to grow with their communication needs and abilities.
 Being able to use text-to-speech, videos, and music offers them many ways to express themselves.